-Estimation is involved in determining the Group's provision for income taxes.
+Estimation is involved in determining the Group's and the Company's provision for income taxes.
 There are certain transactions and computations for which the ultimate tax determination is uncertain during the ordinary course of business.
-The Group recognises tax liabilities based on estimates of whether additional taxes will be due.
-Where the final tax outcome of these matters are different from the amounts that were initially recognised, such difference will impact the income tax and deferred tax provisions in the year in which such determination is made.
+The Group and the Company recognise tax liabilities based on estimates of whether additional taxes will be due.
+Where the final tax outcome of these matters is different from the amounts that were initially recognised, such difference will impact the income tax and deferred tax provisions in the year in which such determination is made.